msftjonw/K8sOnAzure/README.md

 done
 ```

-## Create a network security group and an inbound security rule
+## Create a network security group and an inbound security rule.
+Associate the NSG with the virtual network/subnet
 ```
 az network nsg create -g ${rgname} -n ${nsgname}
 ```